borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

     * `finish`: No errors occurred.
     * `fail`: An error occurred.
  * `run`: List of one or more shell commands or scripts to run when this command hook is triggered.

+When command hooks run, they respect the `working_directory` option if it is configured, meaning that the hook commands are run in that directory.

 ### Order of execution